Caste of Slavers

 Fighting Slave of Gor Book 14 Page 36

-"I will obtain the full value of my wages from her," salt the Lady Tima, "even untrained as she is now.
+"I will obtain the full value of my wages from her," said the Lady Tima, "even untrained as she is now.
 You will see.
 And, in time, she will conduct a sale as skillfully as any female slaver."

 Fighting Slave of Gor Book 14 Page 163